 The profit factor is easy to calculate (no fancy formula or calculator needed):

 The ratio between gross profits and gross losses is the profit factor.
 If you have a strategy that has accumulated 500 in profits and 250 in losses, the profit factor is two.

-In short, the total profits and losses during the test period are summarized.
+In short, the total profits and losses during the backtest period are summarized.
 If a strategy has 156 trades with losses and 199 with profits, the 199 profits are summarized and divided by the 156 losses.

 What is a good profit factor in trading?